ProfPujz/lyceum/index.md

 - *Aquinas: Basic Works*, Jeffrey Hause

 ### Descartes to Deleuze
-A cherrypicked set of works that carry through to reading Deleuze from the Spinozist perspective.
+A cherrypicked set of works that enable reading Deleuze from the Spinozist perspective.

 - *Meditations*, René Descartes
 - *Ethics*, Baruch Spinoza